 As summer comes to a close, you may find there are days when you are busy doing a thousand things but your child will saunter over and say, “I’m bored!”
 Well you might have tell them to clean up if they are so bored or you might offer to them some fun creative activities for kids to keep them busy.
-Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, and the founder of the website SafetyNetters.com share with us his ideas to keep kids busy.
+Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, share with us his creative ideas for kids.
 He’s been an elementary school teacher for eighteen years so he has a pretty good grasp on fun ideas for kids!
-Here what he has to say-
+Here what he has to say about kids creative activities.

 For me one of the worst things about summer is seeing my eleven-year old daughter, Grace, laying on the couch watching The Disney Channel all day long.
 Granted, she doesn’t have many of these kinds of days, but when she does, it kills me.